Lepavina Monastery: History

 The monastery was renovated with the help of the World Council of Churches, the Evangelisches Jugendwerk from Württemberg and the members of the Evangelical (Lutheran) Church from Stuttgart.

-Thanks to the ardent work of Father Gavrilo (Vučković), the spiritual life is on the rise: there are several brethren and novices, the journal Put, Istina i Život (‘The Way, the Truth, and the Life’) is published, and the monastery is an extremely popular destination for pilgrims, not only from Croatia, but from the whole Europe, and even from the other continents.
-It is visited by streams of Orthodox and Roman Catholic believers, as well as by those who are looking for the answers to some spiritual questions or help in adversities.
+Thanks to the ardent work of Father Gavrilo Vučković, the spiritual life is on the rise: there are several brethren and novices, the journal Put, Istina i Život (‘The Way, the Truth, and the Life’) is published, and the monastery is an extremely popular destination for pilgrims, not only from Croatia, but from the whole Europe, and even from the other continents.
+It is visited by streams of Eastern Orthodox and Roman Catholic believers, as well as by those who are looking for the answers to some spiritual questions or help in adversities.
 Lepavina serves as a bridge in the new dialogue of love between the Eastern and Western Churches, the old dissensions are being forgotten and the new atmosphere of mutual understanding and true deeper rapprochement is being created.